-The Bavarian castle is perched high up on a hill and surrounded by Bavaria’s stunning mountain scenery where in winter, the lush forest landscape transforms into a snowy wonderland.
+The Bavarian castle is perched high up on a hill and surrounded by Bavaria’s stunning mountain scenery, where in winter, the lush forest landscape transforms into a snowy wonderland.

-From the foot of the hill your choices are to walk, board a minibus or a horse-drawn carriage to Marienbrücke, a bridge that crosses over the Pollat Gorge.
+From the foot of the hill, you can walk, board a minibus or a horse-drawn carriage to Marienbrücke, a bridge that crosses over the Pollat Gorge.

-The most romantic option is to hop on a horse-drawn carriage pulled by two magnificent work horses that trot beneath the green canopy of the lush Bavarian forest, a mode of transport King Ludwig II himself would have used during the 19th century.
+The most romantic option is to hop on a horse-drawn carriage pulled by two magnificent workhorses that trot beneath the green canopy of the lush Bavarian forest, a mode of transport King Ludwig II himself would have used during the 19th century.

 Built in the authentic style of an old German knights’ castle, some sections of Neuschwanstein are lavishly furnished while other sections were never completed.

-The rooms and halls were equipped with the most up-to-date 19th-century conveniences such as heating, running water, flushable toilets and a sophisticated internal communications system used to summon the servants.
+The rooms and halls were equipped with the most up-to-date 19th-century conveniences, such as heating, running water, flushable toilets and a sophisticated internal communications system used to summon the servants.

 Gaze at the grand floor-to-ceiling scenes of the poet Tannhauser, the dashing knight Lohengrin and stately King Parsifal as you wander through the magnificent halls.